-The tumor microenvironment (TME) is a complex biochemical network which includes multiple factors surrounding tumor cells, such as vascular networks, the extracellular matrix (ECM), and an heterogenous cell population composed by multiple cell types like fibroblast or immune cells.
+The tumor microenvironment (TME) is a complex biochemical network that includes multiple factors surrounding tumor cells, such as vascular networks, the extracellular matrix (ECM), and a heterogeneous cell population composed of multiple cell types like fibroblast or immune cells.

 This Scientific Note briefly describes the main components of the TME and their interactions, together with their role in tumor growth and tumor evolution.

 How to culture vascularized & immunocompetent 3D models in a standard Multiwell

 In living tissues, cells respond to multiple physical and biochemical cues which are established by the local cellular microenvironment .
 Inside a tumor, tumor cells are surrounded by a highly modified stroma known as the tumor microenvironment or TME.
 In this microenvironment, cell-cell interactions, cell-extracellular matrix interactions, and factors released by both, cancer and stromal cells, are critical for tumor growth and development.
 Through these complex interactions, tumor microenvironment can affect gene expression, cell metabolism, chromatin structure, cell proliferation and cell migration .
 The following video summarizes some interactions in the TME.

 The main components of the TME are: vascular networks, the extracellular matrix, and cells.